-Being constantly faced with unexpected is probably one of the most electrifying aspects of travelling, and it’s why we love it so much.
+Being constantly faced with unexpected is probably one of the most electrifying aspects of travelling, and that’s why we love it so much.
 Travel is a purposeful act that sets in motion our personal transformation as we become immersed in new cultural experiences.

-Some days you challenge yourself past your perceived limitations and some days you can bearly get out of the bed.
+Some days you challenge yourself past your perceived limitations and some days you can barely get out of the bed.
 You learn to trust your gut, push past the fear and master the art of budgeting.

 It’s been 7 months now, but my memories are still fresh, and I never taught that exploring Europe by trains can put me in such a different mindset.
 My trip was exceedingly eventful, I stumbled upon cool finds along the way and met incredible people – travelling proved, yet again, to be an ideal way to rejuvenate my mind.

 As the first days of my trip unfolded, I couldn’t be happier by everything that lay ahead.
 Although a storm had moved in overnight and the following day was cold, I had a memorable time walking along the old walls of the city with sunbeams forming beautiful shadows.

 This blog post covers a trip where I flew to Munich and travelled further to Slovenia and Venice using local transport.
 If you never been to Europe it can be a little bit daunting where to go and what to do, so we wanted to share a simple itinerary taking in some of the beautiful cities and National Parks.

 I travelled for 10 full days but the number of days spent in each place can be easily altered to suit your needs and budget.
 Before you even book a flight to Europe, you need to plan a budget.
 How much the trip costs will depend on your travel style and what you wish to do.